jju/bike/cyclisttactics/tdm-racing.md

 OW** JG PF** AJ*

 ### Southern Alps Tour [[SAlps]]

 6 Mixed [[Hetvesia]] [[Mountain]] 6 Stages

 JG** ML* AJ EV

+This tour went amazingly for Team Dubious Monk.
+Stage wins and just out of first in GC filling up the podium.
+Javier Gonzalez and Marco Longo got on the podium and Elias Vogel snagged the Red Jersey.
+Even Andrew Jax (not a pure climber) made the top ten.

 ### Cloud Peak Circle [[Cloud]]

 6 Mixed [[Hetvesia]] [[HillyMountain]] 6 Stages

+Right on the heels of the Southern Alps, a slightly easier parcours for the climbers.
+DMR doesn't need as good of results here (they're currently the top amateur team this season), but they will be welcome.

 OW ML** AJ EV*

+* Stage 1 [[TT]] We don't have a time trial specialist, which should be on our radar if we are changing up the roster to compete in the grand tours.
+* Stage 2 [[HillyMountain]] EV 2 on stage
+* Stage 3 [[HillyMountain]] EV stage win! crushing red jersey
+* Stage 4 [[Mountain]] Yellow Jersey cracked and bled time, but we couldn't gain as much as the stage winner.
+Doing fine in Red Jersey and also still holding green.
+* Stage 5 [[HillyMountain]] The peloton decided to rest up in this race giving the escape group (with EV in it) a massive attack on GC.
+EV didn't get the stage win but moved into the yellow jersey (and held red) before the flattish final.
+* Stage 6 [[FlatHilly]] AJ got the stage win and stayed in the top 10.
+The only loss on the day was EV losing the Green jersey but he wasn't really fighting for it anyway.

+EV1&Red AJ9 ML10 OW13

 ### Road to Novobeskov [[Novo]]